Blue Streak

 Changes

-When Blue Streak first opened the trains were very open.
-They had simple buzz bars that were unlocked and featured no seat belts.
-A few years later the bars would soon be locked.
+When Blue Streak first opened, the trains were very open.
+They had simple buzz bars that were unlocked and did not include seat belts.
+A few years later, the bars were modified to lock.

 Withstanding The Test Of Time!